From Numbers to Narrative:

 1. Review data for understanding

-In our example, we identified many answerable questions from a fairly simple set of data about calls into a call center.
+In our example below of the original data used in a presentation, we identified many answerable questions from a fairly simple set of data about calls into a call center.

 But we can’t tell ALL of these stories – it’s simply too much for an audience to process.
-So how do we decide what we need to share?
+So how do we decide what we need to share through data visualization in our slides?

 Data doesn’t happen in a vacuum – once you are familiar with the data, widen your lens and consider context.
 Instead of focusing on all of the data you have access to, change your focus to only what your audience needs or wants to know.

-In our example, the title told us that we are hunting for areas for improvement.
+In the example slide above, the title told us that we are hunting for areas for improvement.
 Where we are fielding the most calls, we might have some opportunities for changes that will reduce call volume.
-Once we know what we’re trying to answer, we can review the data from that lens, searching for things that might provide insights:
+Once we know what we’re trying to answer, we can review the data from that lens, searching for things that might provide insights, including patterns, trends, correlation, cycles, variations, unexpected data, industry alignment, and sudden changes.

 Different graph types are best for different usages.
 Some graphs, like line graphs, are best for evaluating trends over time.
 Bar graphs, on the other hand, make comparing data easy.
 Pie graphs, of course, are best at showing a snapshot of composition.

-We explored several graph types, but ultimately landed on this clustered bar graph, split by category.
+We explored several graph types for our data visualization slide, but ultimately landed on this clustered bar graph, split by category.
 This graph allows us to see the general composition of the call categories, with the largest volumes listed at the top.
 We can also easily assess the year over year change in each category.

 While the above is a good data expression, it is still not a story.
-Remember, data doesn’t happen in a vacuum, so consider what context might be necessary for the audience to arrive at the correct conclusion.
+Remember, data doesn’t happen in a vacuum; you need to tell a story with your data.
+So consider what context might be necessary for the audience to arrive at the correct conclusion.
 Be selective!
 If we share too much detail, we might muddy up our main takeaway.

 But beyond context, for this data to really become a story, we need to supply the “so what?”
 It’s not a story without an ending, so include the recommendations and action items – what should we DO about the data?

-In our example, we added crucial context to explain outliers, used color to draw the eye to important data and strengthened our title in include our conclusion so that the data wasn’t just a statement, but a story.
+In our example, we added crucial context with data visualization in the presentation to explain outliers, used color to draw the eye to important data and strengthened our title to include our conclusion so that the data wasn’t just a statement, but a story.

 When it comes to data, think about creating TRACTion

-Graphic of TRACTion acronym from data visualization webinarWhen we gain traction, we’re making progress and gaining buy in on our ideas or guidance.
+TRACTion acronym to include in data visualization for titles, recommendations, annotations, annotations, conclusions, and takeawaysWhen we gain traction, we’re making progress and gaining buy in on our ideas or guidance.

 To make sure that your data visualization is working hard, check to see if have included the following: